vladgarbuz/SemesterProjRefactor/README.md

 An open-source, console-based text-adventure where you play an engineer trying to restore power across four regions: Solar Desert, Hydro Hub, Windy Highlands, and Volcanic Plains.

 ## 1. Overview
 Project Aurora is a text-based adventure game where the player acts as an engineer in the year 2075.
 The goal is to restore power to four regions: Solar Desert, Hydro Hub, Windy Highlands, and Volcanic Plains.
-The game runs in a console environment and uses a natural language parser for user input.
+The game runs in a console environment and uses a natural language parser for user input. test

 ## 2. Requirements Analysis